Wondering if your toddler is ready to transition to one nap? Learn when to drop that second nap plus get essential tips for a smooth process.

 At some point, your toddler’s morning nap will move later in the day that it doesn’t make sense to put him down for a second cat nap.
 But at the same time, he might begin to feel sleepy long before his regular bedtime.

-To accommodate his new schedule and need for sleep, experiment with moving his bedtime earlier, even if just temporarily.
-If he falls asleep by 7pm, see if you can move bedtime earlier to 6:30pm.
-He might feel sleepy just taking one nap for the day, and the earlier bedtime can help make up for the lost hours.
+To accommodate his new schedule and need for sleep, experiment with moving bedtime earlier, even if just temporarily.
+If he regularly sleeps at 7pm, see if you can move bedtime earlier to 6:30pm.
+He might feel sleepy taking only one nap for the day, and the earlier bedtime can help make up for the lost hours.

 Change is hard on everybody, both parents and kids.
-You’ll likely find yourself with a grumpy child struggling with the lack of sleep as he makes this transition.
+You’ll likely find yourself with a grumpy child struggling with the lack of sleep as she makes this transition.

-And when he does act up and fuss, keep in mind that he’s likely doing so because he’s adjusting to a new schedule.
-Prepare yourself to be as patient as you can while he moves to one nap.
+And when she does act up and fuss, keep in mind that she’s likely doing so because she’s adjusting to a new schedule.
+Prepare yourself to be as patient as you can while she moves to one nap.

 Making the transition to one nap is a bittersweet moment.
 We’re letting go of the baby stage as our little ones grow into the toddlers and eventually preschoolers they’ll become.